dinashboul/Code-Challenges-and-Algorithms/python/code_challenges/linkedlist/challenge02/WhiteBoard.md

  **Add any additional comments to your grader about your process or any difficulties you may have had with the assignment.**

- the difficultes its about return the all node without using the for loop
+ -the difficultes its about return the all node without using the for loop